quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Getting Started.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Quanser has a set of python packages that need to be installed as well to run with your QUARC.
 In order to do this, navigate to your QUARC python folder.

+.. note:: You will need to have QUARC installed for this to work.

 .. important:: Make sure the files in the QUARC python folder below have the same date as the date in the following code below before running it!

 .. tabs::